 - Once we know the Strong’s number for the Greek, Hebrew, or Aramaic word or the actual word we are interested in, an Englishman’s concordance can be used to help us find all of the places where that particular word is used in Scripture.
 Word study concordances do this as well, but they usually list the words in the order of their occurrence and not just by the Strong’s number.
 Sometimes such a concordance is built into computer programs or apps with the click of a button.
 You may want to see how this word is used in the rest of the book you are reading and compare that with how else it is used in Scripture, the Apocrypha and Pseudepigraphia.
 (Photo is from The Englishman’s Greek Concordance of the New Testament.)

-Dictionaries and encyclopedias give the definition and further information of an ordinary word according to its Biblical meaning.
+Dictionaries and encyclopedias give the definition and further information of an ordinary English word according to its Biblical meaning.

 Maps are a useful tools to help us visually see where one place is in location to another.
 They give us an idea of where people traveled or where certain events took place.
 (Photo is a modified map from Bible Works for the cities of refuge).